ananyas4/quantum-ar-visualization/README.md

 #  Quantum Wave Equation in AR
 **Research Project | Visualization of Quantum Mechanics in Augmented Reality**

-This project visualizes quantum entanglement and wave equations in VR using Unity, MRTK3, and OpenXR.
-Developed as part of a research initiative led by [Professor's Name].
+This project visualizes quantum entanglement and wave equations in AR using Unity.
+Developed as part of a research initiative led by [Dr. Myungin Lee].

 ## My Contributions
 - Built the **AR visualization framework** in Unity.